 Tell us about a time when you felt like you’ve had an impact whilst working INSO.

 I think when one of our partner organisations have had an incident, and you’re the person that they trust to go to.
 I can share a whole range of examples but overall I think when someone is in crisis or they need a piece of information and they choose to come to INSO, that’s really powerful.

-When I was Country Director in Iraq, often organisations would come to me if they were receiving threats and we helped them to navigate them.
-We helped them determine if they were serious or routine, and advised on how to handle them.
+When I was Country Director in Iraq, organisations would come to me if they were receiving threats or facing challenges, and we would help our partner to navigate them.
+We helped them determine if the threats were serious or routine, and advised on how to handle them.

-This had a lot of impact because the fear and the caution, they’re completely understandable.
-And people just need some data, and some patience, and some rhetoric to argue with.
+I think what we did had a lot of impact because the fear and the caution, they’re completely understandable.
+People just need advice and information.

 What motivates you at work?

 It really is promoting new talent and building the organisation.
 I want to see INSO achieve its full potential.